What Is Iron Deficiency Anemia Secondary to Inadequate Dietary Iron Intake?

 - tingling or a crawling-feeling in the legs

-A doctor can diagnose anemia with blood tests.
-These include:
+Your doctor can diagnose anemia with several different blood tests.

 Complete Blood Count (CBC) Test

-A test called a complete blood count (CBC) is usually the first test a doctor will use.
-A CBC measures the amount of all components of the blood.
-The blood components include:
+This is usually the first test your doctor will use.
+A CBC test measures the amounts of all components in your blood.
+These components include:

-- hematocrit: blood test that measures the percentage of total blood volume that is made up of RBCs
+- hematocrit, the percentage of total blood volume that is made up of RBCs

-The CBC test provides information about your blood that is helpful in diagnosing iron deficiency anemia.
-This information includes:
+The CBC test provides information about your blood that’s helpful in diagnosing iron deficiency anemia, including:

 - hematocrit levels